top of page

 Conservation Grants

-The CHNEP provides Conservation Grants (up to $4,999) to community organizations for projects that address clean water, wildlife habitat protection and restoration, and outreach priorities in the CHNEP area, as outlined in our Strategic Plan, the Comprehensive Conservation and Management Plan (CCMP)
+The CHNEP provides Conservation Grants (up to $9,999) to community organizations for projects that address clean water, wildlife habitat protection and restoration, and outreach priorities in the CHNEP area, as outlined in our Strategic Plan, the Comprehensive Conservation and Management Plan (CCMP)

+Conservation grants are in the $500 to $9,999 range, and are reimbursement-based.
+Proposed projects should conclude before Sept.
+1, 2024, with all deliverables and an invoice on organizational turned in by close of business that day.
 Match is not required, but proposals showing matching fund commitment through in-kind services (such as volunteer hours), or direct funding from other sources will receive special consideration.
 Preference will also be given to projects in communities that have been historically underserved by CHNEP grants as well as new applicant and projects.

 Please read the following restrictions regarding eligibility carefully.
 The CHNEP does NOT fund:

-• Restoration or improvements on private property;
+• Restoration or improvements on private property (including in HOAs)

 • Projects that personally benefit the applicant;